veckia9x/Trimui-X/README.md

 Themes must have respective folders inside for `icon`, `iconsel` and `bg`.
 Each icon/bg must have the name of the system as in Emus folder. eg SFC? `icon/SFC.png`; `iconsel/SFC.png`; `bg/SFC.png` (...)

+### AlphaScraper (WIP)
+Its a scraper built for Trimui Smart Pro, but with portability in mind, meaning it should be an easy port.
+For now it just downloads media, doesnt output anything, so user has no idea what is going on. (to be changed)
+Waiting on my devID from screenscraper.fr to test some things and fix/write some code if needed.

 ### My IP
 It uses the sdl2imgshow and displays your IP when connected to the wifi, exits in 10 seconds.

 ### Syncthing  (current version: 1.27.3-1_aarch64)
-This was my main motivation for this repo.
+When launching for the first time it will download and install the necessary binaries.
+It mays seen as frozen for a couple seconds to minutes, it depends on your internet connection and the server.
+Just wait and it will exit as soon as it finishes the installation.

 Default user/password: `trimui`/`trimuisync`
 Theres an option to enable Syncthing on Trimui Smart Pro start.
 To enable it the user should edit file `options` inside `Apps/Syncthing/`.
 If enabled, please reboot after install completes.

-When launching for the first time it will download and install the necessary binaries.
-It mays seen as frozen for a couple seconds to minutes, it depends on your internet connection and the server.
-Just wait and it will exit as soon as it finishes the installation.

-### TODO:
-- make use of functions to isolate some things, add possibilities and streamline the script
-- verify if some binaries are available

 ### CREDITS and thanks: